 Configure your account basics

-After the above process you should receive an email with your provisional password.
+You should receive an email with your provisional password.
 Log on using your nickname (created in the previous step) or email address and that password.
 Go to Settings and change the provided password to one of your choice.
 Then visit the Site section of the Admin menu to close registration access to your new site – this is a choice you can revise later.
-For a small site like the one we are aiming at, the wisest policy may be to open for registration very briefly every time a family member or friend wants to acquire an account.
-You can close the site again as soon as that person has registered.
+For a small site like the one we are aiming at for group of friends or a family, the best registration policy would be invite-only.

 If you are new to Friendica, check out your Help menu for the New User Quick Start, which will walk you through the basics of user-side configuration and the content/contact model.